epowers922/my-app-v12/README.md

 ## Install

-Run npm install to install node modules for this project.
+Run `npm install` to install dependencies for this project.

 ## Development server